Klus3kk/Brainfuck-Tutorial/README.md

 ### WHAT is Brainfuck?
 Brainfuck is (or will be) the most complicated programming language you'll use because of how different the rules of writing are.
 The language is Turing-complete and it only consists of 8 operators.
 The language itself might be really challenging for begginers.
 ### What do you need?
 Firstly, you need a compiler/interpreter (you can download one from here: https://github.com/fabianishere/brainfuck, requires C/CMake to work).
 You can also use the online one: https://www.tutorialspoint.com/execute_brainfk_online.php.
 Also, make sure that you have an ASCII chart ready because you'll use it A LOT for writing text as the output.
-Also, the calculator, you'll see why.
+Also, the calculator, for calculations.
 ### BASICS
 Let's start from explaining what does each operator do: (tabelka)
 * < - moves the pointer to the right by one block